maartene/DungeonCrawler/docs/TECHDEBT.md

 - Inspecting the map for features
 - Cleanup initializer for `Map`
 - Hard coded starting position for player in `World`
-- Feature envy and/or message chains in `ContentView` and `GameView` where the world's internal properties get accessed directly.

 ## ✅ DONE
 - World code should be test driven, it is not right now